SandorJJ/Advent-of-Code/README.md

 # advent-of-code
-My Advent of Code solutions as a beginner programmer in Java.
+My Advent of Code solutions in Java as a beginner programmer.

 ## 2022